 1. Believing the smooth corporate salesman.

 A lot of the people selling at marketing agencies have never actually done the work.

 This makes it confusing when they talk about the work being done.

-Ideally you’d get a better experience, by asking to talk to people that are actually doing the work (this is why our sales person came from actually doing Google ads before this job.)
+Ideally, you’d get a better experience by asking to talk to people who are doing the work. (this is why our salesperson came from doing Google ads before this job.)